czi-ai/cryolens/docs/cryolens_demo_doc.md

 ### Find Similar Particles

 When you double-click anywhere in the tomogram, Try CryoLens will add a colored solid star on the **nearest labelled particle** to where you clicked, and it will use that particle to retrieve a list of **similar particles** across the full tomogram based on the similarity of their embeddings.
-This list is shown in the Similar Particles (Embeddings) widget and on the canvas throughout the tomogram the top 10 most similar particles will be outlined with a ring of the same color as the star.
+This list is shown in the Similar Particles (Embeddings) widget and throughout the tomogram, the top 10 most similar particles will be outlined with a ring of the same color as the star.

 Details:
 - The selected particle will be shown as an **solid star** of a different color than the particle type color.